Applying for a New CDL in MontanaPage Overview

 You'll first be given a CDL learner permit after passing your knowledge test, giving you time to practice before taking on your pre-trip and driving skills tests.

-- A Type 1 Certification allows a person to drive a commercial motor vehicle in interstate commerce.
+- A Type 1 Certification grants a driver permission to drive a commercial motor vehicle in interstate commerce.

-- A Type 2 Certification permits a driver to operate a commercial vehicle in intrastate commerce only in Montana.
+- A Type 2 Certification lets a driver operate a commercial vehicle in intrastate commerce only in Montana.

-Once you feel you are license-ready, call the Commercial Driver Licensing office at (866) 450-8034 to schedule a driving test (skills test).
+Once you feel you are license-ready, call the MVD Customer Service Center at (866) 450-8034 to schedule a driving test (skills test).
 You can also use the online appointment scheduler for exam stations that allow online scheduling.

 Not every exam station provides testing for Class A, B, and C licenses so be sure to call ahead.
 And also ask if you'll need to bring a pre-paid licensing receipt from the county treasurer.
 This requirement varies with each exam station.